What is Arduino Uno? Features and Pin Diagram

 How many digital pins are available on Arduino Uno?

-Arduino Uno has 14 digital input/output pins.
+Arduino Uno includes 14 digital input/output pins.